espressomd/espresso/doc/sphinx/system_setup.rst

 of the respective friction coefficient tensor.
 This is enables the simulation of the anisotropic diffusion of anisotropic colloids (rods, etc.).

-Using the Langevin thermostat, it is possible to set a temperature and a friction coefficient for every particle individually via the feature ``LANGEVIN_PER_PARTICLE``.
+Using the Langevin thermostat, it is possible to set a friction coefficient for every particle individually via the feature ``LANGEVIN_PER_PARTICLE``.
 Consult the reference of the ``part`` command (chapter :ref:`Setting up particles`) for information on how to achieve this.